northrivergeo/tn_ng911_data_model/README.md

 * Run the create_functions.sql script to build the triggers that will be used.

+* If you have downloaded a DEM and want to load it refer to the DEM directory.
+You'll also need to run the create_dem_functions separately.

 * Run cleanup.sql script under scripts to get the three tables

 * Report issues